LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/let-me-show-you.md

 how strong you are;

-this path has been quite tough;
+despite this path

+being quite this tough.

+&nbsp;

-all your scars
+All your scars

-are your masterworks;
+are masterworks;

 a body that's a scroll,